alexlance/randle/README.md

 ### Ideas for the future

-* Should be able to interrogate a load balancer to dynamically determine the instances beneath it that require provisioning?
+* Should be able to interrogate a load balancer to dynamically determine the instances beneath it that require provisioning

 * Support for pre-hook operations and post-hook operations (for deploy strategies)